-B. Presale Tickets: The IHSA will offer digital tickets (tickets redeemed on a smartphone) at this State Final event via GoFan.
+B. Presale Tickets: The IHSA will offer digital tickets (tickets redeemed on a smartphone) at Sectional, Super-Sectional, and State Final events via GoFan.
 Digital tickets can be purchased and downloaded to a smartphone on the GoFan app or at gofan.co/IHSA (.co is not a typo).
+Regional contests may use GoFan Ticketing or paper tickets.
+Search the GoFan app or website for availability.